 Before coming to Northwestern, I was the Manager of Learning Technology at Capital Education where I provided technology leadership and support to a course development team.

 When my schedule and the weather allow, I like to swim, cycle or cross-country ski (but I'm no athlete).
 I also enjoy photography, trivia (particularly Chicago history) and board games.
-I live in Riverside with my wife, two daughters and a dog named Coconut.
+I live in Riverside with my wife and two daughters.